CasianBlanaru/Storybook/README.md

 {
   "templates": [
     {
-      "path": "EXT:my_fluid_storybook/Resources/Private/Templates/SimpleStory.html",
+      "path": "EXT:fluid_storybook/Resources/Private/Templates/SimpleStory.html",
       "type": "Template",
-      "extension": "my_fluid_storybook",
+      "extension": "fluid_storybook",
       "name": "SimpleStory"
     },
     // ... other templates
   ],
   "partials": [
     {
-      "path": "EXT:my_fluid_storybook/Resources/Private/Partials/SimpleInfoPartial.html",
+      "path": "EXT:fluid_storybook/Resources/Private/Partials/SimpleInfoPartial.html",
       "type": "Partial",
-      "extension": "my_fluid_storybook",
+      "extension": "fluid_storybook",
       "name": "SimpleInfoPartial"
     }
     // ... other partials
   ],
   "layouts": [
     {
-      "path": "EXT:my_fluid_storybook/Resources/Private/Layouts/SimpleLayout.html",
+      "path": "EXT:fluid_storybook/Resources/Private/Layouts/SimpleLayout.html",
       "type": "Layout",
-      "extension": "my_fluid_storybook",
+      "extension": "fluid_storybook",
       "name": "SimpleLayout"
     }
     // ... other layouts
   ]
 }
 ```
-*(The content of the JSON above is illustrative and will reflect the actual files found in the `my_fluid_storybook` extension when the command is run.)*
+*(The content of the JSON above is illustrative and will reflect the actual files found in the `fluid_storybook` extension when the command is run.)*

-This command currently only scans the `my_fluid_storybook` extension itself.
+This command currently only scans the `fluid_storybook` extension itself.
 Future enhancements may allow scanning of other extensions.
 The above description reflects the enhanced command.
 The previous example output is illustrative of a single-extension scan.
 With multiple extensions, the list would contain entries from all of them.

 ### Using the Manifest in Stories (Example)